Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 8. Plant

-If you have specific critter issues such as rabbits (don’t we all?), ask your gardening center about plants that aren’t so tasty to rabbits to prevent your beautiful beds from being eaten up days after you plant.
-Petunias are beautiful but might be better in hanging baskets or higher pots that are more difficult for bunnies to reach.
-Or, use Deer Away (works great in my yard and is available at Lowe’s and other garden centers) or other like products to keep the bunnies from feasting on your flowers.
+If you have specific critter issues, such as rabbits (don’t we all?), ask your gardening center about plants that aren’t so tasty to rabbits to prevent your beautiful beds from being eaten up days after you plant.
+Petunias are beautiful, but might be better in hanging baskets or higher pots that are more difficult for bunnies to reach.
+Alternatively, consider using Deer Away (which works great in my yard and is available at Lowe’s and other garden centers) or similar products to keep the bunnies from feasting on your flowers.

 9. Water

-One of the most important factors to a beautiful lawn is proper hydration.
+One of the most important factors for a beautiful lawn is proper hydration.
 In Frisco, watering and mowing usually begin in early to mid-March.
-Be careful not to over water and check your neighborhood’s water restrictions for the right day of the week.
+Be careful not to overwater and check your neighborhood’s water restrictions for the right day of the week.

-The City of Frisco all provides a free sprinkler system check-up.
+The City of Frisco provides a free sprinkler system check-up.
 Get more information.

 10. Fertilize

 Although it may be tempting to use ‘weed-and-feed’ products, Neil Sperry recommends against it.
 He says that while both are important, the timing of need doesn’t match up.
-Most warm-season grasses such as Bermuda or St. Augustine may be sprouting now but vigorous new growth is still months away.
-Sperry recommends waiting to fertilize until April for these grasses but fertilizing for Fescue is ok in March.
+Most warm-season grasses, such as Bermuda or St. Augustine, may be sprouting now, but vigorous new growth is still months away.
+Sperry recommends waiting until April to fertilize these grasses, but Fescue can be fertilized in March.

 And now, it’s time to sit back, have a glass of lemonade (spiked or not), and enjoy your beautiful lawn and landscaping.
 For more information on lawn care and landscaping service providers, give us a call for our free Service Provider Directory.